CoreyMLawrence/Comfort-Airlines/docs/diagrams/algorithm.md

                     - Else
                         - Mark gate as available
                 - Else
-                    - Mark aircraft as available
+                    - Set aircraft status to available

     - Increment the timer by 1 minute